Relintai/crystal_cms/Readme.md

 This is highly experimental stuff.
 It probably shouldn't be used by anyone who's sane.

+Note: this readme has been taken from an another project of mine, it will be updated later.

 ## Compilation

 Will only work on linux!
 Works on the rasberry pi.